The Power of being positive

 - Sleep - Be sure you are getting your eight hours of sleep at night so that you wake refreshed.
 Not getting the proper amount of sleep will lead you to be moody and irritable which will make you more susceptible to increased feelings of stress.
-If you have problems sleeping see sleep tips for many ideas to resolve this issue.

 - Keep the Control - If you are dealing with another individual one on one, then even though you may not be able to retreat to a different location, use any excuse to turn away (for example, reach behind you for a piece of paper or look in a drawer to locate a pen) and regain control of the situation.